abki12c/Skroutz-Best_Price_Scraper/README.md

 - Compare Skroutz and Best Price Prices
 - Show reviews from Skroutz and Best Price # TODO
 - Monitor the price of a certain product # TODO
+- Save product info of all products in a specific category # TODO

 The data are scaped using the json data sent to the website server and using Beautiful Soup for Best Price specifically